clement-marty/qr_code_music_game/README.md

 ## Project Description
 This project is a QR Code Music Game that allows to create and play music by interacting with a grid-based interface.
-You can create music by toggling cells in the grid, similar to playong notes on a piano.
+You can create music by toggling cells in the grid, similar to playing notes on a piano.
 The game logic is implemented in the code, and the entire code is embedded in a QR code.

 ## Files